Is Your Thyroid Healthy? 5 Signs of an Underactive Thyroid

 - A healthy immune system.
 Autoimmune hypothyroid can be missed by TSH blood panels.

 - Beneficial bacteria in the gut.
-Antibiotics wipe out these good microbes, which account for around 20% of the conversion of T4 to usable T3.
-(1)
+Antibiotics wipe out these good microbes, which account for around 20 percent of the conversion of T4 into usable T3.4

 - An uncongested and healthy liver.
 The liver converts over half of T4 from the thyroid into usable T3.